michaelrommel/nvim-silicon/README.md

 ## Features

-Right now, the plugin supports most options, that the original `silicon` tool offers, except clipboard support, as that was too flaky for me to get it working cross platform and inside a WSL2 installation.
+Right now, the plugin supports most options, that the original `silicon` tool offers.
 The advanced and nice features that @krivahtoo implemented, like window title and watermarking are missing.
+Clipboard support, might not work cross platform, e.g. inside a WSL2 installation, because from there you do not have access to the system clipboard and there may not be an X server running.

-This implementation supports selected line ranges and also highlighting of a line and also removing superfluous indents.
+This implementation supports selected line ranges, also highlighting of a line and removing superfluous indents.

 Example code image: